Yubing325/LoadingAnimations/README.md

 ### demo3

 this demo using CSS3 to build the animations.
-CSS3 is greater than GIF loading methods in terms of the size of codes and execution time.
+CSS3 is greater than GIF loading methods in terms of the size and execution time.